noamross/jekyll-site/_posts/2013-05-30-new-paper-post.md

 days, but an open-access version is already up at the arXiv [here](http://arxiv.org/abs/1305.6700).

-Finally, this is the first paper in which pretty much all collaboration occurred over [github](https://github.com/), so you can go and see the [entire revision history](https://github.com/cboettig/ews-review/commits/master/manuscript.md)
+Finally, this is my first paper in which pretty much all collaboration occurred over [github](https://github.com/), so you can go and see the [entire revision history](https://github.com/cboettig/ews-review/commits/master/manuscript.md)